-PM Update: Hot again Monday, but with more humidity
+PM Update: Hot again Monday but with more humidity

 Wildfire smoke shrouds the country

-Very little of the country is experiencing a smoke-free day at all levels of the atmosphere above them.
+Very little of the country is experiencing a smoke-free day at all levels of the atmosphere above.

-This current look of atmospheric smoke over the United States shows only a few spots have white-colored shading, indicating no smoke over that location.
+This current look at atmospheric smoke over the United States shows only a few spots have white-colored shading, indicating no smoke over that location.
 Locations nearest the fires and in the brightest colors are experiencing compromised air quality, while much of the East Coast is seeing hazy skies and muted sunshine, since the smoke is less dense and farther from the Earth’s surface.

-A full video loop of the HRRR smoke model should appear above shortly.

 Want our 5 a.m. forecast delivered to your email inbox?
 Subscribe here.